Alec1017/mifare-classic-cloner/README.md

 - Writing a source file to a blank card
 - Overwriting a previously written card with another source file
+- Dumping the contents of a card into a source file

 ## Requirements